Health Information and Tools > Patient Care Handouts > Blocked Tear Duct in Children: Care Instructions

 Overview

 Tears normally drain from the eye through small tubes called tear ducts, which stretch from the eye into the nose.
-In babies, a blocked tear duct occurs when these tubes get blocked or do not open properly.
-This can cause your child's eye to be teary and produce a yellowish white substance.
-If a tear duct remains blocked, the tear duct sac fills with fluid and may become swollen and inflamed.
+A blocked tear duct occurs when these tubes get blocked or don't open properly.
+This can cause a child's eye to be teary and produce a yellowish white substance.
+If a tear duct remains blocked, the tear duct sac fills with fluid and may become red and swollen.
 Sometimes it can get infected.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.